-It can also severely limit your quality of life and may cause you serious health concerns such as hypertension, diabetes, and heart disease.
-While healthy diet and exercise may allow you to shed extra pounds, many patients require additional help in order to accomplish their weight loss goals.
+Excess body weight can do more than affect your appearance and self-perception.
+It can also severely limit your quality of life and cause serious health concerns such as hypertension, diabetes and heart disease.
+While a healthy diet and exercise may allow you to shed extra pounds, many patients require additional help to accomplish their weight loss goals.

 The gastric sleeve surgery is reserved for highly obese patients with a body mass index (BMI) of at least 40.
 The procedure may also be suitable for patients with a BMI of at least 35 who have one or more co-morbidity, a condition such as high blood pressure or diabetes that commonly accompanies obesity.

 Scheduling a consultation is a crucial first step in undergoing a weight loss procedure.
 The gastric sleeve surgery may be the right choice for some patients, but not ideally-suited for others.
 It is particularly recommended to those overweight patients who have attempted to lose weight by means of dieting without satisfactory results.

-Most patients are able to resume normal activities within two weeks.
+The recovery process usually requires the patient to stay in the hospital for a few days after the surgery.
+Most patients can resume normal activities within two weeks.
 Full surgical recovery generally takes place within three weeks.
 That being said, you should refrain from lifting heavy weights for one or two months after the procedure.
 During this period, our surgeons and staff will follow up to ensure that you are going through a smooth recovery.

 The gastric sleeve surgery involves considerably less risk than gastric bypass surgery.
-Potential complications during the surgery are rare and may include perforation of the stomach, internal bleeding, and spleen injury.
+Potential complications during the operation are rare and may include perforation of the stomach, internal bleeding, and spleen injury.
 Generally, patients with a higher BMI are at a higher risk of experiencing wound infections, hematomas, and delayed wound healing.
 In some cases, minor side effects following the procedure may include gastroesophageal reflux disease.